Simon and Hallsworth Fellowships

-- A PhD to have been awarded by the closing date for applications and not more than five years prior to the closing date for applications.
-(The Fellowship Committee will take into account special circumstances ie career breaks in respect of the five year postdoctoral experience regulation.)
+- A PhD to have been awarded by the closing date for applications and not more than four years prior to the closing date for applications.
+(The Fellowship Committee will take into account special circumstances i.e. career breaks in respect of the four year postdoctoral experience regulation.)

 - Demonstrable potential for high quality research in relevant subject areas through, for example, a record of research and publications appropriate to the level of post-doctoral experience.

 - The ability to construct a creative, excellent and achievable research proposal that is relevant to their nominated academic centre’s (ie School) overall research plans.